ably/asset-tracking-android-rider-app-demo/README.md

 - `MAPBOX_ACCESS_TOKEN`: On
   the [Mapbox Access Tokens page](https://account.mapbox.com/access-tokens/), create a token with public scopes.
+-`AUTHORIZATION_HEADER_BASE_64`: Base64 encoded "user:password" used to authorize with the backend service.
+For more details see [Ably Asset Tracking Backend Demo](https://github.com/ably/asset-tracking-backend-demo)
+-`FIREBASE_REGION`: Firebase region to which the backend is deployed, used to determine api host -`FIREBASE_PROJECT_NAME`: Backend Firebase project name, used to determine api host

 To do this, create a file in the project root (if it doesn't exist already) named `local.properties` , and add the following values: